 - Casing Coupling Types

-In Casing Corrosion Chapter, you will identify the casing corrosion mitigation if you have large volumes of H2S and CO2, and also the Sulfide Stress Cracking in details.
+In Casing Corrosion, you will identify the casing corrosion mitigation if you have large volumes of H2S and CO2, and also the Sulfide Stress Cracking in details.

 Casing must have certain properties in order to achieve its functions in a well.
 The most important performance properties of casing include its rated values for axial tension, burst pressure, and collapse pressure.

-The burst loads on the casing must be evaluated to ensure the internal yield resistance of the pipe is not exceeded.In Casing Burst Calculation Chapter, you will understand how the casing burst pressure rating is calculated.
+The burst loads on the casing must be evaluated to ensure the internal yield resistance of the pipe is not exceeded.In Casing Burst Calculation, you will understand how the casing burst pressure rating is calculated.

-In Casing Types Chapter, you will find the several types of casing strings and related topics such as ( Casing Running and Cementing Preparation, Casing running - installation patterns, Casing Running Procedures)
+In Casing Types, you will find the several types of casing strings and related topics such as ( Casing Running and Cementing Preparation, Casing running – installation patterns, Casing Running Procedures)

-8) Casing Sizes Selection To Match Drilling And Completion Goal
+Casing Design Calculations For Sizes Selection To Match Drilling And Completion Goal

 The design of the casing sizes used in drilling onshore and offshore wells is performed from the bottom to the top, starting with the production tubing.
-In casing sizes selection chapter, you will understand
+In casing sizes selection, you will understand

 To evaluate a given casing design, a set of loads is necessary.
 Casing loads result from running the casing, cementing the casing, subsequent drilling operations, production and well workover operations.
 Mechanical loads are associated with casing hanging weight, shock loads during running, packer loads during production and workovers, and hanger loads.